 All Cycle for the Cause participants must be at least 18 year old as of September 20, 2018.

 Every Rider needs to have a bike and a helmet.
 Most people choose either a road bike or a hybrid.
 Whichever type of bike you choose, make sure that it fits you properly and has all of the basics (like brakes).
-If you need help choosing a bike, contact your Team Captain, consult a bike fit expert at one of our Community Partners, or contact our Ride Coordinator.
+If you need help choosing a bike, contact your Team Captain, or contact our Cycle for the Cause Coordinator.